seadowg/leave/README.md

 #leave

+### Note: This currently doesn't work

+Leave is really out of date and I need to update it to work with the new Growl libraries.
+Gimme a sec.

 ##Description

 So you're sitting trying to understand how you've broken the dev environment on your extra special rails project and your girlfriend calls you.